DataScience-Proj-MH/NFL_Success/README.md

 * College Rushing Average
 * College Rushing Touch Downs
 * College Scrimage Plays
-* College Scrimage Yards
-* College Scrimage Average
-* College Scrimage Touch Downs
-* College Passing Completions
-* College Passing Attempts
-* College Passing Percentage
-* College Passing Yards
-* College Passing Y/A
-* College Passing AY/A
-* College Passing Touch Downs
-* College Passing Interceptions
-* College Passing Rate

-The features we scraped that included combine statistics were:
+Some of features we scraped that included combine statistics were:
 * Position
 * School
 * Weight
 * 40 Yard Time
 * Vertical
 * Bench
-* Broad Jump
+* Broad Jump <br>
-* 3Cone
-* Shuttle
-* Team
-*Round
-*Pick
-*Year
+for the complete list of features [Check out the complete data frame](https://github.com/DataScience-Proj-MH/NFL_Success/blob/master/Data/final_df.csv)

 ## Data Cleaning
 After scraping the data, we cleaned the data so that it was usable for our model.